johnmichel/Library-Detector-for-Chrome/README.md

 ![](https://img.shields.io/chrome-web-store/rating-count/cgaocdmhkmfnkdkbnckgmpopcbpaaejo.svg?style=flat-square)

-The Library Detector extension discovers which JavaScript libraries are being utilized on webpages you visit and displays their icons on the Chrome Menu.
+The Library Detector extension discovers which JavaScript libraries are being utilized on webpages that you visit and displays their icons on the Chrome Menu.
 Currently
 supports:

 - [AmplifyJS](http://amplifyjs.com/)